 MDiv students may apply to one of three dual degree programs:

 MDiv & Master of Public Policy (MPP) with the Irving B. Harris School of Public Policy Studies

 MDiv & Juris Doctor (JD) with The University of Chicago Law School

-MDiv & Master of Arts in Social Work and Social Welfare (MASW) with The University’s School of Social Service Administration
+MDiv & Master of Arts in Social Work and Social Welfare (MASW) with The University of Chicago Crown Family School of Social Work, Policy, and Practice.

-Students applying to dual degree programs must apply to both the Divinity School and the partner school (Harris, Law, or Social Service Administration)
+Students applying to dual degree programs must apply to both the Divinity School and the partner school (Harris, Law, or the Crown Family School).

 January 12- Priority deadline

 April 16- Final round deadline for international students